Approximate joint measurement of qubit observables through an Arthur-Kelly type model: Approximate joint measurement for three qubit observables

 \subsection{Arthur-Kelly model}

-The case for three qubits proceeds exactly as that of two qubits with the Hamiltonian of the measurement interaction of the form, $H= q_1 \otimes \sigma_x + q_2 \otimes \sigma_y+ q_3 \otimes \sigma_z$.
+The Arthur-Kelly model for the case for three qubits proceeds exactly as that of two qubits with the Hamiltonian of the measurement interaction of the form, $H= -( q_1 \otimes \sigma_x + q_2 \otimes \sigma_y+ q_3 \otimes \sigma_z)$.
 The nature of the interaction is impulsive as in eqn. (\ref{model}) and the corresponding unitary evolution is given by,

 with,